What does dental health for kids involve? What should you do to ensure the dental health of your child as they grow?

-Dental Health for Kids: Fluoride and its Value
+Fluoride and its Value For Your Child’s Teeth

 Since the introduction of fluoride into toothpaste, the amount of tooth decay in children has reduced dramatically.
 Fluoride acts by strengthening the teeth as they form and re-strengthening them after they have come under attack.
 This means teeth are less likely to decay when fluoride is present.